wamp-proto/wamp-proto/docs/implementations.rst

 Crossbar_           Python (PyPy), Twisted              Crossbar.io WAMP router and microservice middleware.
 By the creators of WAMP and Autobahn.
 CrossbarFX_         Python (PyPy), Twisted              CrossbarFX enterprise WAMP router with central management, edge device platform and clustering.
 Cargotube_          Erlang                              A software router in Erlang implementing the wamp.ws protcol (successor of Erwa).
+Bondy_              Erlang                              Leapsight Bondy is an open source distributed API Gateway, WAMP Router and networking platform for microservices and IoT applications written in Erlang.
+It provides scaleable clustering capabilities via TCP/IP using Partisan, Plumtree Epidemic Broadcast Trees and an eventually consistent data store.
 Erwa_               Erlang                              Erwa is a WAMP V2 implementation: Erwa will be archived soon, please consider using CargoTube. jawampa_            Java + RxJava, Netty                A Java WAMP implementation based on `Netty <http://netty.io/>`_ and `RxJava <https://github.com/ReactiveX/RxJava>`_.
 Both Client and Router roles.
 Nexus_              Go                                  Router implementation for Go. (also includes a client implementation)